puppeteer/puppeteer/docs/troubleshooting.md

 Puppeteer passes `--disable-extensions` flag by default and will fail to launch when such policies are taking place.

-To workaround, try running without the flag:
+To work around, try running without the flag:

 ```js
 const browser = await puppeteer.launch({